Hou-J/CS7NS1_RestServiceDevelopment/README.md

-note:
+	Jiongxu Hou 17304249 for CS7NS1 Scalable Computing

+#Rest Service Development Task
+The task is focussed on the efficient computation of code complexity for a given GitHub repository, utilising a set of nodes as appropriate to minimise execution time from submission to result return.

+The manager is to distribue the tasks to mutiple workers one at a time, after the worker finished the given task, it will ask for a new task till all tasks is done.

+The *plot.pdf* shows the results of the time needed in calculating different GitHub repositories as well as the relations of worker number and the time used in the calculation.

+##Dependencies
+Install all independence: *pip install -r requirements.txt*

+or:

+###radon:
+To calculate cyclomatic complexitycan, installed: *pip install radon*

+###flask:
+To implement the restfull api, install: *pip install flask*

+###flask_restful:
+To implement the restfull api, install: *pip install flask_restful*

+###requests:
+To get requests, install: *pip install requests*

+##manager.py:
+The ip and port is hardcode and set as default: http://127.0.0.1:5000

+start with: *python manger.py [$numberOfWorkers, $repositoryUser, $repositoryName]*

+##worker.py:

+The ip and port is hardcode and set as default: http://127.0.0.1:5000

+Start with: *python worker.py*

+Need start exact number of workers ($numberOfWorkers) as the manager required

+#Note:

-After I almost done with my work and started testing my code, I tried to delete the repository I pulled from the python/core-workflow (the one I want to calculate), I need to see what will happen if I start from a empty folder.
+After I almost done with my work and started testing my code, I tried to delete the repository I pulled from the python/core-workflow (the one I want to calculate) as I want to see what will happen if I start from a empty folder.
 So I delete the pulledRepo folder (the folder I stored the pulled files).

-Then I run my worker code again without making a new folder "pulledRepo", (which obivously I should check before I run), and the code in worker.py "rm .git/" deleted my .git folder, so all my git commit and log are gone (used to have more than 15 commits I think), and then the git logs which I pulled from python/core-workflow are here in my logs.
+Then I run my worker code again without making a new folder "pulledRepo" and the code in *worker.py* "rm .git/" deleted my *.git* folder, so all my git commit and log are gone (used to have more than 15 commits I think), and then the git logs which I pulled from python/core-workflow are here in my logs.

-I'm new to git and github, and I didn't find this issue until last saturday (Dec 9), I tried to fix this in serverl ways, but failed.
-I even tried some file recovery applications, still, I cannot find the file that I accidently deleted.
-So I do not have my logs here in my repositorys.

-I'm so sorry that this happened, this obivious taught me a lesson and I will be more careful with my logs, .git folder and codes, but currently I really can not do anything to save the situation, and I do not have the time to redo my work from scrach, so all I can do is add more comment to the code, to show that I really do know my code.
-I would appreciate if you can take this into account when grading.
-Thank you.

-rest task

-	Jiongxu Hou 17304249 for CS7NS1 Scalable Computing

-dependencies

-	radon:
-		used to calculate cyclomatic complexity

-		can be installed through	pip install radon

-	flask:
-		used to implement the restfull api

-		can be installed through	pip install flask

-	flask_restful:

-		used to implement the restfull api

-		can be installed through	pip install flask_restful

-	requests:

-		used to get requests

-		can be installed through	pip install requests

-manager:

-	the ip and port is hardcode and set as default: http://127.0.0.1:5000

-	start with:	python manger.py

-	required input:

-		number of workers

-		the repository belonged user

-		the repository name

-worker:

-	the ip and port is hardcode and set as default: http://127.0.0.1:5000

-	start with:	python worker.py

-	no required input

-	need open exact number of workers as the manager required

-will add a .sh file later and make the start worker.py work automatically.